eliamounier/Brain-cells-lab-condition/README.md

 ## Running the code
 Before runing the different models, first Data_treatment.jl and then PCA.jl need to be executed.
-The data will be stored in the DATA folder.
+The new treated data will be stored in the DATA folder.

 It is afterwards possible to run all the remaining files.
 Here is a brief summary of the content of each file :
 - Regularization.jl : LogisticClassifier, LogisticClassifier with a lasso regularization, an attempt at LogisticClassifier with a ridge regularization.